 How to create animated video online free

 Animated videos typically require budgets of at least a few thousand dollars to produce.
 There are a growing number of cheap ways to make animated videos – but they usually require a lot of your time to learn how to use the program and even more time to actually create the videos.
-There are now some new ways to make free animated videos.
+There are now some new ways to make free animations.
 In recent months, Facebook has introduced Make-A-Video and Google researchers have introduced DreamFusion – a text to 3D animated video creation AI.
 These services can be used to make short clips with small pixel dimensions and a moderate amount of photo realism.
 While they’re still in their infancy, these new services are already generating impressive results.

 How to create animated video from pictures